adarshhh19/Ecommerce-revenue-regression/README.md

 pip install -r requirements.txt

-The notebook can be executed in Jupyter Notebook, Google Colab, or VS Code with Jupyter support
+The notebook can be executed in Jupyter Notebook, Google Colab, or VS Code with Jupyter support.